 During the previous economic downturn, institutional and public assembly uses were located in this district.
+These uses are not compatible with the character of this district and should be prohibited.
 As units turnover, staff will promote office and light industrial uses.

-- Continue to work with property owners and brokers to keep occupancy rates high within the River Green business park. - Explore feasibility of adding an entrance to the business park directly accessing Abbotts Bridge Road. - Encourage land combination of smaller older properties on Abbotts Bridge Road to facilitate redevelopment of commercial and residential properties. - Continue upgrading and improving City owned and City leased park land. - Explore connecting Rivergreen Parkway to Howell Mead Drive. - Extend the future greenway trail along the river through this district. - Improve city owned infrastructure within the office park, including roads, sidewalks, and drainage. - Improve signage and wayfinding for Scott Hudgens Park. - Perform an economic needs assessment to determine the areas capacity for, among other things, light industrial, professional office, institutional and residential land uses.
+- Continue to work with property owners and brokers to keep occupancy rates high within the River Green business park. - Explore feasibility of adding an entrance to the business park directly accessing Abbotts Bridge Road. - Encourage land combination of smaller older properties on Abbotts Bridge Road. - Continue upgrading and improving City owned and City leased park land. - Explore connecting Rivergreen Parkway to Howell Mead Drive.

+BELOW: Scott Hudgens Park, an asset to the River Green Employment District and the City as a whole.